 Bachelor of Arts in public policy

-The application for fall 2024 will open in fall 2023 and the deadline to apply is February 1.
+The application for Fall 2024 will open in mid-October and the deadline to apply is February 1.
 Students will be notified about admissions decisions by the end of March.

 Students apply to the program during their sophomore year and are admitted to the Ford School for their final two years.
 Before beginning the program, students must have junior standing at the University of Michigan–Ann Arbor, and must complete the following prerequisites: